manankshastri/Trigger-Word-Detection/README.md

 ## 1.2 - From audio recordings to spectrograms

 What really is an audio recording?
 A microphone records little variations in air pressure over time, and it is these little variations in air pressure that your ear also perceives as sound.
 You can think of an audio recording is a long list of numbers measuring the little air pressure changes detected by the microphone.
 We will use audio sampled at 44100 Hz (or 44100 Hertz).
 This means the microphone gives us 44100 numbers per second.
-Thus, a 10 second audio clip is represented by 441000 numbers (= $10 \times 44100$).
+Thus, a 10 second audio clip is represented by 441000 numbers (= **10 X 44100**).

 It is quite difficult to figure out from this "raw" representation of audio whether the word "activate" was said.
 In  order to help your sequence model more easily learn to detect triggerwords, we will compute a *spectrogram* of the audio.
 The spectrogram tells us how much different frequencies are present in an audio clip at a moment in time.